ErivandoCastro/ErivandoCastro/README.md

 </div>

-- 🌱 Currently studying Java and Spring Boot
+- 🌱 Currently studying Java and Spring
 - 🎓 Graduating in Computer Science at IFCE
 - 🎓 A Computer Technician degreed from EEEP Raimundo Célio Rodrigues